create3000/x_ite/docs/_posts/reference/browser-services.md

       </tr>
       <tr>
          <td>Exposure</td>
          <td>The exposure of an image describes the amount of light that is captured.
-This option only works with PhysicalMaterial and SpecularGlossinessMaterial. <small class="blue">non standard</small></td>
+This option only works with PhysicalMaterial node and SpecularGlossinessMaterial node. <small class="blue">non standard</small></td>
          <td>Float</td>
          <td>1</td>
       </tr>